chuckmasterson/chuckmasterson.github.io/_posts/2019-08-20-remedial-summer.md

 I do intend, as much as possible, to enjoy every day as though I were on vacation.
 And yes, this place is astonishingly beautiful.
 It amuses me that I live in a place people drive hours to visit;
-I still giggle inwardly when I see a tourist taking a selfie with the <span class="small-caps">Welcome to Ashland</span> sign or walking down the streets of Washburn with an ice cream cone (tourists are known here as “conelickers”).
+I still giggle inwardly when I see a tourist taking a selfie with the <span class="smallcaps">Welcome to Ashland</span> sign or walking down the streets of Washburn with an ice cream cone (tourists are known here as “conelickers”).
 But I have a job.
 And more importantly, a vacation is when you go *away*, and I’m not *away* out here.
 I’m right where I am---or getting there.
 Finally.